sonnenstuhl/sonnenstuhl.github.io/content/jmp/work_without_wages/index.md

 ---

 ## Abstract
+We study the widespread yet largely undocumented phenomenon of wage withholding in low-income countries.
-In this paper, we study a rarely documented firm practice in low-income countries that affects millions of workers and has far-reaching implications for labor markets: the withholding of employees' wages.
-Using original survey data from Lagos, Nigeria, we find that 30 percent of workers across firms of all sizes report delayed or unpaid salaries.
-We develop a model showing theoretically that wage withholding can be nearly costless for firms and even increase employee effort when contractual enforcement is weak.
-To examine how wage withholding affects workers' effort and labor-market participation, we implement a field experiment.
+Using original survey data from Lagos, Nigeria, we document that 30 percent of workers across firms of all sizes report delayed or unpaid salaries.
+To examine how workers respond to wage withholding, we implement a field experiment guided by a theoretical framework that illustrates the trade-offs they face.
-We find that delaying wages increases employees' initial effort, without affecting absenteeism or total hours worked.
+At the intensive margin, delaying wages increases employees' initial effort, without affecting absenteeism or total hours worked.
-Signaling salary reliability significantly increases job take-up by about 25 percent, an effect driven predominantly by individuals who had initially expressed no interest in wage employment.
-However, these workers are no more productive than those who accepted jobs without a salary guarantee, suggesting that firms face minimal costs from engaging in this practice.
-In contrast, workers place high value on reliable pay, yet weak enforcement and limited worker alternatives create a moral hazard for firms to withhold wages.
+At the extensive margin, wage uncertainty induces worker selection: credibly signaling salary reliability increases job take-up by 25% Although this effect is driven by individuals who had initially expressed no interest in wage employment, it does not attract more productive workers.
+Combining intensive- and
+extensive margin estimates suggests that, in our setting, firms incur minimal productivity losses --- about 0.2% --- from engaging in wage withholding.
+This gives firms little incentive to refrain from the practice, despite workers valuing reliable pay highly --- at over 30% of the monthly minimum wage.